Answers to FAQ

 - Naltrexone

 Dual diagnosis clients who suffer from a comorbid mental health condition can be prescribed medications for these conditions.
-Combined with counseling and behavioral therapies, medications can help clients function better, and they also ensure that symptoms do not interfere in the addiction recovery process.
+Combined with counseling and behavioral therapies, medications can help clients function better, and they also ensure that symptoms do not interfere in the substance use recovery process.
 Medications commonly utilized to treat mental health disorders include:

-- Antidepressants — SSRIs and other antidepressants can relieve the symptoms of depression, though they are also effective for anxiety and insomnia as well.
+SSRIs and other antidepressants can relieve the symptoms of depression, though they are also effective for anxiety and insomnia as well.

-- Anti-anxiety medications — Benzodiazepines and other anti-anxiety medications relieve the symptoms of anxiety disorders and panic disorders, and they can also help people with sleep, stress, fear, and worry.
+Benzodiazepines and other anti-anxiety medications relieve the symptoms of anxiety disorders and panic disorders, and they can also help people with sleep, stress, fear, and worry.

-- Mood stabilizers — These drugs help control the mood swings that occur with bipolar disorder.
+These drugs help control the mood swings that occur with bipolar disorder.

-- Antipsychotics — Antipsychotics can be used to treat the symptoms of psychosis, which include hallucinations, delusions, and mood fluctuations.
+Antipsychotics can be used to treat the symptoms of psychosis, which include hallucinations, delusions, and mood fluctuations.

 What Kind of Addictions Do Outpatient Rehabs Treat?

 While some outpatient programs specialize in specific addictions, the vast majority are designed to treat all drug and alcohol addictions.
 This is important, since many people are addicted to multiple substances, a condition known as polysubstance addiction.
 In many cases, people do not even have a particular drug of choice, and they engage in a pattern of polysubstance abuse without a particular preference for any one drug.
 In many cases, distinct addictions mutually reinforce each other, with some people abusing a drug to cope with alcohol withdrawal symptoms, for example.
 Quality outpatient programs treat addictions to all types of substances, from legal prescription medications to illicit street drugs.
+Addictions that outpatient rehabs treat include but are not limited to:

 - Heroin addiction (Opioid addiction)